End User Agreement

 AO Pay’s liability is limited with respect to your AO Pay account and your use of the AO Pay services.
 In no event shall AO Pay be liable for lost profits or any special, incidental or consequential damages (including without limitation damages for loss of data or loss of business) arising out of or in connection with our websites, software, systems (including any networks and servers used to provide any of the AO Pay services) operated by us or on our behalf, any of the AO Pay services, or this user agreement (however arising, including negligence), unless and to the extent prohibited by law.

 Our liability to you or any third parties in any circumstance is limited to the actual amount of direct damages.
-In addition, to the extent permitted by applicable law, AO Pay is not liable, and you agree not to hold AO Pay responsible, for any damages or losses (including, but not limited to, loss of money, goodwill, or reputation, profits, or other intangible losses or any special, indirect, or consequential damages) resulting directly or indirectly from: (1) your use of, or your inability to use, our websites, software, systems operated by us or on our behalf (including any networks and servers used to provide any of the AO Pay services) or any of the AO Pay services; (2) delays or disruptions in our websites, software, systems operated by us or on our behalf (including any networks and servers used to provide any of the AO Pay services), and any of the AO Pay services; (3) viruses or other malicious software obtained by accessing our websites, software, systems operated by us or on our behalf (including any networks and servers used to provide any of the AO Pay services), any of the AO Pay services, or any website or service linked to our websites; (4) glitches, bugs, errors, or inaccuracies of any kind in our websites, software, systems operated by us or on our behalf (including any networks and servers used to provide any of the AO Pay services), any of the AO Pay services, or in the information and graphics obtained from them; (5) the content, actions, or inactions of third parties; (6) a suspension or other action taken with respect to your AO Pay account; or (7) your need to modify your practices, content, or behavior, or your loss of or inability to do business, as a result of changes to this user agreement or AO Pay’s policies.
+In addition, to the extent permitted by applicable law, AO Pay is not liable, and you agree not to hold AO Pay responsible, for any damages or losses (including, but not limited to, loss of money, goodwill, or reputation, profits, or other intangible losses or any special, indirect, or consequential damages) resulting directly or indirectly from: (1) your use of, or your inability to use, our websites, software, systems operated by us or on our behalf (including any networks and servers used to provide any of the AO Pay services) or any of the AO Pay services; (2) delays or disruptions in our websites, software, systems operated by us or on our behalf (including any networks and servers used to provide any of the AO Pay services), and any of the AO Pay services; (3) viruses or other malicious software obtained by accessing our websites, software, systems operated by us or on our behalf (including any networks and servers used to provide any of the AO Pay services), any of the AO Pay services, or any website or service linked to our websites; (4) glitches, bugs, errors, or inaccuracies of any kind in our websites, software, systems operated by us or on our behalf (including any networks and servers used to provide any of the AO Pay services), any of the AO Pay services, or in the information and graphics obtained from them; (5) the content, actions, or inactions of third parties; (6) a suspension or other action taken with respect to your AO Pay account; or (7) your need to modify your practices, content, or behaviour, or your loss of or inability to do business, as a result of changes to this user agreement or AO Pay’s policies.
+In no event shall You be liable to AO Pay for any indirect, incidental, consequential, special or exemplary damages, including without limitation, business interruption, loss of or unauthorised access to information, damages for loss of profits, incurred by You arising out of the services provided under this Agreement.
+Clause 2.9 will not be applicable to You in the occurrence of any other loss, liability or cost arising as a result of loss of business, profits, goodwill or data and any indirect, special, incidental, consequential, punitive or exemplary loss, liability or cost that was arisen from AO Pay negligence and/or breach of contract and/or otherwise and whether foreseeable or not.

-License grant from you to AO Pay; intellectual property warranties
+2.12.3.
+License grant from you to AO Pay, intellectual property warranties.

 Notwithstanding the provisions of the prior paragraph, if you are a seller using the AO Pay services to accept payments for goods and services, you hereby grant AO Pay and its affiliates a worldwide, non-exclusive, transferable, sublicensable (through multiple tiers), and royalty-free, fully paid-up, right to use and display publicly, during the term of this user agreement, your trademark(s) (including but not limited to registered and unregistered trademarks, trade names, service marks, logos, domain names and other designations owned, licensed to or used by you) for the purpose of (1) identifying you as a merchant that accepts an AO Pay service as a payment form and facilitating consumer transactions with you, and (2) any other use to which you specifically consent.